Rish0999/Whisper-AI-/README.md

 # Whisper AI Transcription App

 Welcome to the Whisper AI Transcription App.
 This application allows you to transcribe audio files into text using OpenAI's Whisper model.
+This project was made by Rishit Mohan, Rhea Bhatia and Arin Pramod Singla.
 ---

 ## Features